List of municipalities in Newfoundland and Labrador

 The towns were created by the Government of Newfoundland and Labrador in accordance with the Municipalities Act, 1999, whereas the three cities were each incorporated under their own provincial statutes.
 Inuit community governments were created in accordance with the 2005 Labrador Inuit Land Claims Agreement Act.
 These acts grant the power to enact local bylaws and the responsibility to provide local government services.

 St. John's is Newfoundland and Labrador's capital and largest municipality by population and land area.
-Little Bay Islands is its smallest municipality by population, and Brent's Cove is the smallest municipality by land area.
+Keels is its smallest municipality by population, and Brent's Cove is the smallest municipality by land area.

 Cities

 Newfoundland and Labrador has three cities that had a total population of 152,335 in the 2021 Canadian Census.
 The provincial capital of St. John's is the largest city by population and land area, with 110,525 residents and 446.02 km2.
 Corner Brook is the smallest city by population in the province, with 19,333 residents.
 Mount Pearl is the smallest by land area, with 15.65 km2.

 The three cities are governed under their own provincial legislation – the City of St. John's Act, the City of Mount Pearl Act, and the City of Corner Brook Act.
 These acts give them the power to enact local bylaws and the responsibility to provide local government services.